Why am I bleeding after intercourse?

 More suspicious causes could be pre-cancer or cancer of the cervix, vagina, or endometrium (lining of the womb).
 Rarely, auto-immune diseases like lichen sclerosis, Lichen Planus and psoriasis can cause such bleeding.

-I’m bleeding after sex but it’s not painful: should I see a doctor?
+I’m bleeding after sex but there's no pain: should I see a doctor?

 Pain is not usually accompanied with post-coital bleeding.
 Most of the time, bleeding after intercourse without pain is more related to some pathology.
 It is important not to ignore bleeding after sex.